 High blood pressure increases the workload of the heart and arteries.
 If not treated, it can damage the blood vessels of the brain, heart, and kidneys, and may result in a stroke, heart failure or kidney failure.
 High blood pressure increases the risk of heart attacks.
 Lowering your blood pressure to normal reduces the risk of developing these disorders.

-2. Before you take Co-Diovan
+What you need to know before you take Co-Diovan

 Do not take Co-Diovan: